rozek/node-red-test-support/README.md

 Within the test functions it is completely up to the programmer to decide which test framework to use - if any.
 The only assumption made in this flow is that test failures should throw exceptions.

+## Templates ##

+Since setting up test flows is a bit cumbersome, here are a few templates - import the one that suits you most and delete any tests you don't need:

+* [template-for-10-tests.json](https://raw.githubusercontent.com/rozek/node-red-test-support/main/template-for-10-tests.json) - a template for up to 10 tests

 ## Examples ##

 Some examples for the approach shown above can be found in the author's [node-red-authorization-examples](https://github.com/rozek/node-red-authorization-examples)